Engel & Völkers

 One of the most prominent risks of buying property in Dubai is the monetary aspect.
 Buyers often assume that their financial requirements for a Dubai property are over as soon as they have bought it.
 That is not the case.

-There are several hidden costs to buying property in Dubai.
-Before buying the property itself, you would have to pay, such as home insurance, DLD fees, real estate brokerage, property registration fees, and more.
-That is not all.
+There can be several costs to buying property in Dubai.
+Costs of buying a property can include home insurance, DLD fees, real estate agent commission, and property registration fees.

-As a property owner in Dubai, paying maintenance and service fees is an integral part of your ownership journey.
+As a property owner in Dubai, paying maintenance and service charges is an integral part of your ownership journey.

 Off-plan properties in Dubai are highly popular options with both investors and buyers, as they generally cost less than completed properties.